alfremedpal/Embedded-Systems-51000/Wait_ms/README.md

 # wait_ms() function
 Recieves the amount of miliseconds to wait

+Pre-scaler is set as 1:4, with count = 24 and TMR0L = 131.
+Substituting this values in f = 48MHz/[4*prescaler*(256-TMR0L)*count] renders

-NOTE: If using a 4MHz crystal PLLDIV must be 1
+NOTE: This code assumes you are using a 4MHz crystal and therefore PLLDIV = 1; if you are using a 20MHz crystal set PLLDIV = 5